By: Ross McLean, Broker | Lucy McLean, Sales Representative | Laura Stevens, Sales Representative

 $1,949,000.00 – MLS# 166004

 Quality Craftsmanship, Waterfront, Acreage and Privacy galore, 4 season Echo Lake property has it all.
 Designed by renowned log builder B. A.Mackie, this log home/cottage is located mins away from the village of Baysville, a little over 2 hrs from Toronto.
 Idyllic setting offers 750+ ft of shoreline on a quiet spring fed lake and max privacy with approx 116 acres.
 Owners have purchased lots on either side of the cottage for max privacy.
 100 acre wooded backlot offers opportunity for hiking, snowshoeing, cross country skiing or snowmobiling.
 Cottage features a large open concept kitchen/dining, spacious living room with massive high efficiency wood burning fireplace.
 6 beds3 baths provide ample room for family & friends.
 Enjoy the bright Muskoka room with beautiful views of the water and gorgeous landscaped gardens.
 Finished, walkout basement with large family room.
 Enjoy sun on the dock with boat slip and custom post and beam gazebo.
-Click here for property listing details.
+Call or text Ross for a copy of the full listing.

 Now’s a great time to check out properties before the deluge of lookers comes along in the spring.
 Give us a call,